Find Independent Living Near You

 - Nursing homes residents need care 24/7 or are rehabilitating from an injury or surgery

-How Does Independent Living Differ From Assisted Living?
+How Does Independent Senior Living Differ From Assisted Living?

 The differences between independent living and assisted living care can be subtle and confusing.
 Assisted living offers many of the same services including dining, housing, maintenance, transportation, and social activities that are offered in independent living.